Photo by: Destination BC and Kari Medig

 Kelowna isn’t just known for being the wine mecca of British Columbia.
 Made in small batches, Tree Brewing Co has beers that are light and crisp to loaded with hops.
 You can also learn more about the brewery’s history at its Beer Institute.
 Discover more breweries by following BC’s Ale Trail; hop on a bike and cycle from one brewery to the next, but be sure to consume responsibly between rides.

-Yellow: A Spotlight on Cabaret
+Yellow: A Spotlight on Performance

 Green: Hiking and Bike Trails